YingqingHe/Awesome-LLMs-meet-Multimodal-Generation/README.md

   - [3D Understanding](#3d-understanding)
 # Tips
 - Free feel to search papers of a specific author via `ctrl + F` and then type the author name.
 The dropdown list of authors will automatically expand when searching.
-- Besides directly clicking the above categorization, you can also search the related papers via the following tags: `customization`, `human motion generation`.
+- Besides directly clicking the above categorization, you can also search the related papers via the following tags: `customization`, `iteractive`, `human motion generation`.

 # LLMs for Audiovisual Generation